 A Project Development and Environment (PD&E) Study is a process conducted by the Florida Department of Transportation (FDOT) to determine the environmental, social and economic impacts that are associated with proposed transportation improvements.
 The process, mandated by the National Environmental Policy Act (NEPA), is a combined effort by professional engineers, planners, environmental scientists and others who analyze the project related information to develop the best alternative for a community's transportation needs.

 The FDOT is conducting this PD&E Study to evaluate the need to widen US 301 from a two-lane roadway to a four-lane roadway.
-The study limits extend from CR 470 West to SR 44, a distance of approximately eight miles.
-The need to create a truck route around the City of Coleman to lessen the movement of heavy truck traffic through that community will be evaluated.
+The study limits extend from CR 470 East to SR 44, a distance of approximately 7.8 miles.
+The need to realign a portion of US 301 south of the City of Coleman to lessen the movement of heavy truck traffic through the community will be evaluated.

-Traffic volumes are projected to increase due to planned residential, commercial and industrial developments near the study corridor.
+Traffic volumes are projected to increase due to planned residential, commercial, and industrial developments near the study corridor.
 The objective of the study is to develop design alternatives that will safely and efficiently accommodate the projected increase in traffic.
-There is also a lack of pedestrian and bicycle facilities throughout the study corridor; so, the need to provide facilities to improve pedestrian and bicyclist safety along the roadway will also be evaluated.
+Improvements to provide additional bicycle and pedestrian facilities that would improve safety along the roadway will also be evaluated.

 PD&E Study Process

 The process used in the development of a PD&E Study is made up of several components: